julian-millan/julian-millan.github.io/index.md

 ### News

+  * Best Paper Award, [Independence in the Home: A Wearable Interface for a Person with Quadriplegia to Teleoperate a Mobile Manipulator](https://sites.google.com/view/hat2-teleop/), at ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2024
+  * Organizing RSS 2024 workshop on [Learning for Assistive Robotics](https://sites.google.com/view/rss2024-assistive-robotics/home-page)
   * Organizing ICRA 2024 workshop on Exploring Role Allocation in Human-Robot Co-Manipulation
   * Virtual Experience Chair for Conference on Robot Learning (CoRL) 2023
   * Area Chair for CoRL 2023